KhushbuB/docs/README.md

 and its configuration is also mentioned.
 You may also look for launching an instance in OpenStack and the integration of OpenStack with ManageIQ.

+- [**_Chapter 3_**](chapter_3/README.md): The entire chapter talks about the importance of Ansible and its vital role in automation.
+It walks through the entire procedure to enable the ManageIQ's inbuilt feature of EmbeddedAnsible and as well introduced the AWX in the picture.

+- [**_Chapter 4_**](chapter_4/README.md): This is the final step towards the target.
+Here you will go through variety of new concepts of catalog, catalog items, etc. The user end view for ordering the service will also be introduced in this chapter.
+It also talks about the critical issues faced.

 ### Resources

 - Project Reference -